14 Tage Everest Basislager Trek

 In your fully guided 14-day Everest Base Camp Trek, you will spend two of your nights in Kathmandu and 11 nights at the teahouses/lodges on the mountain.
 Obviously, during your stay in the bustling capital city, you will be able to enjoy a top-tier level of accommodation facilities and all the modern amenities that come along with it.
 You will rest at the Star Hotels in the core part of the capital city during your stay in Kathmandu.
 However, the teahouses/lodges along the mountain trails mainly offer a standard level of service.

-The level of accommodation facilities will depend on what kind of package you have bought; a standard package will get you standard accommodation facilities, and a luxurious package will offer more amenities and a personalized experience.
+The level of accommodation will depend on the package you have bought; a standard package will provide standard accommodation, while a luxurious package will offer more amenities and a personalized experience.
 In a standard package, you will receive a private room with two to three beds.
 Although all basic amenities, such as pillows, blankets, and mattresses, are provided, we recommend bringing your sleeping bag.
 Like the rooms, bathrooms are also mostly shared on a basis, and the available facilities slowly get limited as you ascend to higher altitudes.

 Food

 The food exploration prospects in this mainstream route are quite extensive; October, being the harvest season, adds even more delights to the menu.
-In the Everest Base Camp Trek route, you will mostly be able to enjoy the traditional Nepal dishes and Tibetan culture-influenced delicacies in almost every teahouse during your trek.
-Besides that, you can also enjoy the Indian culture-influenced and some of the popular Western delights on the menu.
+Along the Everest Base Camp Trek route, you can enjoy traditional Nepali dishes and Tibetan-influenced delicacies in almost every teahouse along the way.
+Besides that, you can also enjoy Indian-influenced dishes and some of the popular Western delights on the menu.

-For breakfast, you can expect to get Tibetan Bread, Toast, Eggs Items, Muesli, Pancake, Tsampa Porridge, Chapati, Buckwheat Bread, Tingmo, Oats, Cornflakes, Tea, Coffee, Juice, Butter, Jam, Honey, etc. in the menu.
+For breakfast, you can expect to find Tibetan Bread, Toast, Egg Items, Muesli, Pancakes, Tsampa Porridge, Chapati, Buckwheat Bread, Tingmo, Oats, Cornflakes, Tea, Coffee, Juice, Butter, Jam, Honey, etc. on the menu.
 The lunch and Dinner menus at Teahouses include traditional daal bhat, Dhindo, Thukpa, Shyaphale, Momo, Chowmein, Fried Rice, aloo tama, Yak/Chicken/Buff Steak, Pizza, Pasta, and Paratha.
 You can also find vegetarian and vegan options in the teahouses.

 Permits for Everest Base Camp Trek in October